Great-Sun-Group/credex-core/docs/deploy/instance_size_first200k.md

    - Monthly Savings: $1,400

 3. **Net Impact**:
-   - Additional Cost (DCO Instance): $360
+   - Additional Cost (DCO Instance): $15
    - Potential Savings (LedgerSpace Reduction): $1,400
-   - Net Monthly Savings: $1,040
+   - Net Monthly Savings: $1,385

 **Considerations**:
-- The separate DCO instance would need to handle the intensive calculations without impacting regular operations.
+- The separate DCO instance would need to be initialized and ready for operation at midnight UTC each day.
-- Data synchronization between the main LedgerSpace and the DCO instance would be required, which could add complexity and potential data transfer costs.
+- The instance can be turned off after the DCO process completes to save costs.
 - The reduced LedgerSpace instance should still be capable of handling regular transaction loads and queries efficiently.

 **Recommendation**:
-Based on this analysis, moving the DCO to a separate instance could potentially reduce overall costs while improving system performance.
-However, it's crucial to thoroughly test this setup to ensure it meets performance requirements and doesn't introduce unacceptable complexity or data consistency issues.
+Based on this analysis, moving the DCO to a separate instance that is turned on only when needed could significantly reduce overall costs while improving system performance.
+This approach allows for efficient use of resources by only running the DCO instance for the short time it's needed each day.
+However, it's crucial to:
+1. Implement robust automation for starting and stopping the DCO instance.
+2. Ensure data synchronization processes are efficient and reliable.
+3. Thoroughly test this setup to ensure it meets performance requirements and doesn't introduce unacceptable complexity or data consistency issues.
+4. Monitor the actual runtime of the DCO process and adjust the instance type if necessary to ensure it completes within the allocated time.

 ## 11. Scaling from 10,000 to 200,000 Members